almaraz333/finance-tracker-gateway/README.md

     ```

 2. **Docker Compose**:
-    Navigate to the root directory where you've cloned the repositories and place the Docker Compose file provided in the gateway repository.
+    Navigate to the root directory where you've cloned the repositories, rename the file `docker-compose.example.yaml` to `docker-compose.yaml`, and place the Docker Compose file provided in the gateway repository.

     Run the following command to start the services: